-10 It should be noted at this point that, as was the case when demand specialisation was aggregated at sector level, it is not always possible to allocate a product to one distinct sector grouping.
-As the comculation of relative prices within a country, by taking the ratio of sector-specific PPP to the average PPP for all sectors in a country's economy.
+Price advantages can only be used as Lead Market factors if there is price competition.
+Therefore in highly regulated or isolated markets it may not be possible to exploit the price advantage of an innovation design.
+Competitive markets exist for most goods produced by the Electrical/Optical/ICT Industry and for many knowledge-intensive and related services.
+This means that price advantages are indeed of relevance in this context (Beise et al., 2002).
+For this reason, it is worth investigating which countries already have long-term price advantages.
+Similarly to the data for demand specialisation, this price information is available for the period 2000-2004.8 This provides a basis for the calculation of relative prices within a country, by taking the ratio of sectorspecific PPP to the average PPP for all sectors in a country's economy.
 A relative PPP level calculated in this way controls for country-specific differences in pro-capita income and the different price levels that result.
-The negative logarithmic quotient of a sector's relative PPP level and the price level for the same country's economy is a direct measure of sector-specific price differences between countries.
-A positive log-value for a country means that the price level in question was below the average for the EU-25 countries in 2004.
+The negative logarithmic quotient of a sector's relative PPP level and the price level for the same country's economy is a direct measure of sector-specific price differences between countries.9 A positive log-value for a country means that the price level in question was below the average for the EU 25 countries in 2004.
 A negative value implies that the price level is above average.
-The following figure shows the price differences of the EU-25 countries for 2004, calculated from the smoothed time series for the years 2000 to 2004 in the Food & Drink industry.
+Figure 4 shows the price differences of the EU 25 countries for 2004, calculated from the smoothed time series for the years 2000 to 2004 in the Electrical/Optical/ICT Industry.